berkmancenter/connected_scholar/README.md

 ### Prepare the database

-The following commands will create the application's database, schema and some preloaded data:
+The follow command will create the application's database, schema and some preloaded data:

-    rake db:migrate
-    rake db:seed
+    rake db:setup

 ## Login